Augustin de La Balme: Western Campaign

 In 1780, allegedly under secret orders from General Washington, but as likely acting on his own, La Balme traveled down the Ohio River to Kaskaskia.
 The success of General Clark's capture of Fort Sackville at Vincennes inspired La Balme to attempt a similar feat against the British at Fort Detroit.
 La Balme arrived in Kaskaskia as a French officer and was "greeted as Masiah" by the local Canadien residents, who had been living under British rule for over a decade.
 He represented himself as a representative of Louis XVI of France and gathered a list of grievances from residents living under the rule of the Virginians, which was to be delivered to the French Ambassador at Fort Pitt.
 La Balme openly disdained Clark, whom he considered an uneducated woodsman.
 He coordinated a diversionary attack against Fort St. Joseph, then began his journey to Detroit, recruiting militia from among the Canadian citizens of Kaskaskia, Cahokia, and Vincennes.
-At Vincennes, he started up the Wabash River with the expectation of adding to his force from the Canadian villages of Ouiatenon (present day West Lafayette, Indiana) and Kekionga (present day Fort Wayne).
-La Balme apparently expected Canadian residents at Fort Detroit to join him once they arrived.
+At Vincennes, he started up the Wabash River with the expectation of adding to his force from the Canadian villages of Ouiatenon (present-day West Lafayette, Indiana) and Kekionga (present-day Fort Wayne).
+La Balme expected Canadian residents at Fort Detroit to join him once they arrived.
 La Balme kept the French ambassador, Anne-César de La Luzerne, updated on his movements, and the expedition marched under a French flag.

 La Balme's mounted force moved so quickly that it had little opposition until reaching Kekionga, where La Balme had planned to arrest Charles Beaubien, the British agent.
 Beaubien and many of the Miami were not there, however, so the force raised the French flag and raided British stores for two weeks while awaiting reinforcements that never arrived.
 Upon learning of the return of a Miami hunting party to Kekionga, Le Balme departed to raid another trading post on the Eel River.
 La Balme left twenty French soldiers to guard the captured stores at Kekionga and marched his force out over the Eel River trail.

 The Miami Indians, learning of the intrusion, destroyed the small group of men left at Kekionga.
 The group of twenty French soldiers left at Kekionga were slaughtered to a man.
 Chief Little Turtle, who lived in a village along the Eel River, received permission from the Kekionga Miami to lead an attack.
-He gathered available warriors and attacked La Balme in camp at dawn on 5 November, before he reached the Eel River trading post and just 3 miles from Little Turtle's village.
+He gathered available warriors and attacked La Balme in camp at dawn on 5 November before he reached the Eel River trading post and just 3 miles from Little Turtle's village.
 La Balme and his men fortified themselves on the banks of the river but were only able to fire one volley before being overwhelmed.
 The ensuing battle was entirely one-sided; only a few survivors managed to escape.
-Augustin de La Balme died in the battle, which became known as La Balme's Defeat.
+Augustin de La Balme died in the battle known as La Balme's Defeat.